anafrnandes/anafrnandes/README.md

 # Ana Fernandes

-**AI & Data Science student** at Universidade da Beira Interior, building practical machine learning systems — from computer vision pipelines to NLP classifiers and data engineering workflows.
+**AI & Data Science graduate** at Universidade da Beira Interior, building practical machine learning systems — from generative AI and computer vision pipelines to NLP classifiers and data engineering workflows.

 Alongside my degree, I work professionally as a **Video Editor for [Wuant](https://www.youtube.com/@clipsdowuant)**, one of Portugal's largest content creators, where I apply the same attention to detail and deadline-driven mindset I bring to every technical project.